 - Drew Seminar Writing Fellows: These undergraduate Writing Fellows are selected by faculty to be assigned to their Drew Seminars.
-They receive training in writing studies, writing center theory and practice, and tutoring, including certification from the College Reading and Learning Association (CRLA).
+They receive training in writing and literacy theories, writing center theory and practice, and conventions of academic writing.
+They may also receive certification from the College Reading and Learning Association (CRLA) through the Center for Academic Excellence.
 Most Drew Seminar Writing Fellows are sophomores, and may be invited to serve as tutors in the Center for Writing Excellence or as Van Houton Memorial Fund Writing Fellows in other semesters.

 - Edward W. and Stella C. Van Houten Memorial Fund Writing Fellows: This grant-funded program provides undergraduate Writing Fellows for Writing Intensive (WI) and Writing in the Major (WM) courses throughout the College curriculum.
 Faculty teaching courses that emphasize writing are invited to select undergraduates who have taken those courses to serve as Writing Fellows.
-Fellows receive training in writing studies, writing center theory and practice, and tutoring, including certification from the College Reading and Learning Association (CRLA).
+Fellows receive training in writing and literacy theories, writing center theory and practice, academic genres, and discipline-specific conventions and citation styles.
+They may also receive certification from the College Reading and Learning Association (CRLA) through the Center for Academic Excellence.
 Most Van Houten Writing Fellows are juniors and seniors, who may also be employed as tutors in the Center for Writing Excellence or as subject tutors

 Contact the Director of Writing Across the Curriculum, Professor Sandra Jamieson for more information about being or working with a Writing Fellow.